Skin problems in immunosuppressed individuals

 - Fragile skin and delayed healing – usually due to steroid treatment

 - Pre-cancerous skin lesions – including the dry, flaky patches known as actinic keratosis that develop on regions of the skin exposed to light, hard crusty lumps of Bowen’s disease and the raised scaly red rings of porokeratosis.
-All need to be monitored and/or treatment to prevent them developing into skin cancer
+All need to be monitored and/or treated to prevent them developing into skin cancer

 - Sebaceous gland hyperplasia – which causes whitish/yellowish bumps on the skin, especially the forehead